 Businesses wanting to provide their services to us must first understand our procurement practices.
 The information in this section explains the pathways for how you might secure work with us.

-The Code of Procurement(PDF, 409KB) sets the framework for how we purchase and spend public money.
+The Statement of Business Ethics(PDF, 43KB) sets the framework for how we purchase and spend public money.

 Its purpose is to give guidance to the administration to ensure our rules are applied consistently and there is transparency in our processes.

 For purchases below $250,000 we follow a quotation procedures or purchase directly from contracts by agencies approved under the local government legislation.